 While dandruff cannot be cured, your flaky scalp can be easily managed with an anti-dandruff shampoo.
 Quality dandruff shampoo coupled with a moisturizing conditioner is your first line of defense for combatting itchiness, excess oil, and other side effects like white flakes and dry skin.
 Some over-the-counter hair care products use coal tar, salicylic acid, or selenium sulfide as a scalp treatment, but we prefer a gentle shampoo that packs a punch.
 At Jupiter, our Balancing Shampoo, a shampoo formulated with Zinc Pyrithione (a safe and effective compound that helps eliminate dandruff), will quickly make flakes a thing of the past.

-Bringing a dry scalp to optimum health is relatively easy.
-Our Nourishing Conditioner with probiotics, Vitamin E, and colloidal oatmeal help moisturize a dry scalp and keeps hair looking healthy.
-We formulated our products with clean ingredients that moisturize and care for your scalp and hair.
+We formulated our products with clean and cruelty-free ingredients that moisturize and care for your scalp and hair.
 These ingredients include:

-Coconut oil is one of the most effective remedies available for a dry scalp.
+Coconut oil is one of the most effective natural remedies available for a dry scalp.
 Not only does coconut oil make your hair smell amazing, but it can exfoliate and moisturize your scalp.
 Other oils like tea tree oil can also help scalp conditions.
+They’ll act as an emollient, creating a barrier to protect your scalp.

 Aloe vera isn’t just for sunburns, it can help your scalp retain moisture.
-Aloe can also help soothe a dry scalp.
+Aloe can also help soothe a dry scalp, resulting in a cooling sensation that should bring you some relief from inflammation.

 Meet our medicated head honcho.
 This soothing cleanser gets to the root of dandruff (flaking, irritation, dry scalp), thanks to our star active ingredient, Zinc Pyrithione.
 Proven to also reduce hair breakage by 30% - with a lush aroma of mint, vanilla, sage, and lavender - it’s bound to elevate your mood and your shower.